Mohdaneshvar/Acme-Corporations-Draw/README.md

 6. Run project(press F5)
 7. Navigate to `frontend` folder and run `npm install`
 8. Navigate to `frontend` and run `ng serve` to launch the front end (Angular)
-9. open localhost:4200 on browser
+9. Open localhost:4200 on browser

 ### Database Migrations

-with running project database is created automaiclly base on connection string in `appsettings.json`
+With running the project, its database is created automatically based on connection string in `appsettings.json`

-## Additional description
+## Additional Description
-. admin user info for login to see participants list and create new serial number is:
+Admin user info for login to see participants list and create new serial number is:
 UserName=`admin`, Password=`admin`

 ## Overview